logo

 The IBC and IFC frequently cross-reference each other.
 With the Multi Book feature, you can select both codes in the chatbot and search across them simultaneously.
 This is useful when your question spans building construction and fire prevention — the AI will return answers citing sections from both codes so you can see the full picture.

-You can also combine IBC or IFC with NFPA standards in Multi Book to research requirements across different code families in a single query.
+You can also combine the IBC or IFC with adopted NFPA codes in Multi Book to research requirements across different code families in a single query.

 Cited Answers with Verifiable References